Cynsar-Capital/cynsar-capital-web/content/pages/index.md

   - type: QuoteSection
     colors: colors-d
     quote: >
-      We are an automated governed system based Investment firm investing seed, growth, and working capital for Tech.
+      We are an automated governed investment firm investing seed, growth, and working capital for Tech.
 Our playbook is different we invest in ideas and philosophies that are open, simple, and sustainable.
 Our manifesto is clear, Climate change, Data Privacy, Health, and Agriculture is our top priority.
     name: Isabelle Parks
     title: Head chef at Parks
     styles: